eclipsesrl/udesly-docs/docs/wordpress-search-page.md

     For date format type use [this guide](https://wordpress.org/support/article/formatting-date-and-time/)

 - ### Featured Image
-    It's the featured image of the post.
+    It's the featured image of the search result.
 It can be added to an image or to any other element as background image, will also add the link if set on a link block.
     Insert the attribute:

     > item=featured-image